-There are many different ways to mark your fabric or transfer markings from a pattern to the fabric you are working with, and the method you use may differ depending on the type of fabric you are using.
-Nicki LaFoille teaches you about some of the various pattern marking methods and shows how to choose the best one.
+There are many different ways to mark your fabric or transfer markings from a pattern to the fabric you are working with.
+The method you use may differ depending on the type of fabric you are using.
+Nicki LaFoille teaches you about some of the various pattern-marking methods and shows how to choose the best one.

 Pencil & Pen Marking Tools

 Once she demonstrates how to use this marking method, she moves on to talk about different marking pencils and pens, both of which are common pattern-marking tools.
 Pencils come in a variety of substances, from your standard pencil to one that is a chalk.
 And pens come in a variety of different ways in which they can be removed, from air soluble to water-soluble to heat removable.

 Nicki talks about many of these and gives tips on how to choose a fabric marking tool depending on the fabric being used.
 If, after watching this tutorial, you need to mark some fabric, but don’t have any of these pattern-marking tools—learn about using soap as a marking tool.